 Genetically engineered (GE) food and genetically modified organisms (GMO) are contaminating our food supply at an alarming rate, with repercussions beyond understanding.
 GMO foods do not have to be labeled in America.
 Because organically grown food cannot be genetically modified in any way, choosing organic is the only way to be sure that foods that have been genetically engineered stay out of your diet.

 Animal welfare is a crucial and integral part of organic standards.
 The benefits of the organic approach are acknowledged by animal welfare organizations such as Compassion in World Farming.
 Research has shown that organic farming is better for wildlife, creates less pollution from sprays and produces less of the global warming gas carbon dioxide.

 Organic farming supports eco-sustainability, or farming in harmony with nature.
 Preservation of soil and crop rotation keep farmland healthy, and chemical abstinence preserves the ecosystem.
 Wildlife, insects, frogs, birds, and soil organisms are able to play their roles in the tapestry of ecology, and we are able to play ours, without interference or compromise.

 7. Reduce pollution and protect water and soil

 Agricultural chemicals, pesticides, and fertilizers are contaminating our environment, poisoning our precious water supplies, and destroying the value of fertile farmland.
 Certified organic standards do not permit the use of toxic chemicals in farming and require responsible management of healthy soil and biodiversity.

 The rampant loss of species occurring today is a major environmental concern.
 It is estimated that 75% of the genetic diversity of agricultural crops has been lost in the last century.
 Many organic farms grow an assorted range of food, taking natural elements and time-tested tradition into account.
 Diversity is critical to survival.

-9. Support farming directly
+9. Support local farming & the local economy

 10. Keep our children and future safe